pthom/fiatlight_doc/manual_registry_source.md

 Example with custom GUI options
 -------------------------------

-The GUI of primitive is extensively configurable via fiat attributes.
+The GUI for these primitive types is extensively configurable via fiat attributes.
+Below, we customize the GUI for the `celsius` parameter to be a slider ranging from 0 to 100, with a specific format for displaying the value.

 See [FunctionWithGui](api_function_with_gui) for a comprehensive list of all the available attributes (in the "Customizing parameters GUI" section).